alvarogarcia7/blog_source/content/blog/2015-11-02-functional-implementation-patterns.markdown

 The collection suffers the same expansion and contraction than the accordion instrument.
 In each movement, an action is performed, like a note being played.

+Some movements make the collection bigger, decorating it.
+Others, on the other hand, make it thinner, removing information from it.

 ### Example

 Same concept, same business domain, in another language